facebook/react-native-website/website/versioned_docs/version-0.62/keyboardavoidingview.md

 original_id: keyboardavoidingview
 ---

 It is a component to solve the common problem of views that need to move out of the way of the virtual keyboard.
-It can automatically adjust either its height, position, or bottom padding based on the position of the keyboard.
+It can automatically adjust either its height, position, or bottom padding based on the keyboard height.

 ## Example